I3A-NavSys/utrafman_sim/docs/README.md

 roslaunch siam_main test.launch
 ```
 You should see how ROS is launched in the terminal, and Gazebo is launched in a new window.
 In the Gazebo window, you should see empty world.
-s
 ![Empty World](./img/tutorials/test-simulation-world-1.png ':size=800px')

 Now is time to add UAVs to the world and send flight plans to them.
 To do that, you must run in MATLAB the following script: `/src/matlab/simulations/test_simulation.m`.
 This script will add five UAVs to the world, and send a flight plan to it.
 Few seconds after, you should see how the UAV moves in the Gazebo window.

 ![UAVs](./img/tutorials/test-simulation-world-2.png ':size=800px')

 If you want to see the telemetry data, you can run ´/src/tools/telemetry-viewer.m´ script in MATLAB.
 This script will open a new window with the telemetry viewer.
-You can change the UAV to see the telemetry data in the line 15, `drone = 1`.

 ![Telemetry Viewer](./img/tutorials/test-simulation-telemetry-viewer-1.jpg ':size=800px')